Most Effective Products

 Loading the spreader

 Load your spreader with the correct amount of granules for your treatment area.
-If you're using a hand spreader, you may need to load the spreader multiple times as hand spreaders are mainly for treating smaller areas.
-If you have a larger area to treat, a push-type broadcast spreader is suggested.
+If you're using a hand spreader, you may need to load the spreader multiple times, as hand spreaders are mainly for treating smaller areas.
+A push-type broadcast spreader is suggested if you have a larger area to treat.

 Step 3: Spread the Pesticide Granules